EduardoF10/SimpleTodo/README.md

 The following **optional** features are implemented:

 * [x] User can **tap a todo item in the list and bring up an edit screen for the todo item** and then have any changes to the text reflected in the todo list
+* [x] **Upward navigation** is implemented which allows the user to return to the logical parent screen in the app's hierarchy by pressing the "Up" button

 The following **improvement** features are implemented:

-* [x] User must enter an item before adding something to the list which fixes the problem of adding empty spaces to the list
+* [x] User must enter an item before adding or editing something on the list which fixes the problem of having empty spaces to the list

 ## Video Walkthrough